Payment for order flow

 Payment for order flow (PFOF) is the compensation that a stockbroker receives from a market maker in exchange for the broker routing its clients' trades to that market maker.
-The market maker profits from the bid-ask spread and rebates a portion of this profit to the routing broker as PFOF.
-Another fraction of a penny per share may be routed back to the consumer as price improvement.
+The market maker profits from the spread (the difference between purchase price and sale price) and rebates a portion of this profit to the routing broker as PFOF.
+Some of this benefit may be passed on to the retail customer as price improvement, often measured in fractions of a cent per share.

+PFOF was a key factor in the elimination of most brokerage commissions primarily in the United States and parts of Europe (see analysis below).

 PFOF is a controversial practice that has been called a "kickback" by its critics.
-Policymakers supportive of PFOF and several people in finance who have a favorable view of the practice have defended it for funding new investment apps, low-cost trading, and more efficient execution.
+It is criticized for culminating in conflict of interests and reducing market transparency.
+On the other hand, policymakers supportive of PFOF and several people in finance who have a favorable view of the practice have defended it for funding new investment apps, low-cost trading, and more efficient execution.